Pauli Kuusijärvi: Career

 Kuusijärvi was born in Espoo, where he played for FC Honka at youth level.
 From there he moved to another local club, FC Espoo, for which he played 2007-2010 and acted as the captain of the team.
 Kuusijärvi returned to his former youth club, FC Honka, in February 2011.
 During his first season on the Finnish top level, Veikkausliiga, he played in four matches.
 After his year in Honka, he transferred to Valkeakosken Haka.
 For Haka he played in 22 matches in total.
 In 2013, he moved to Gnistan.

-From 2014 he has played for HIFK.
+From 2014 to 2018 he played for HIFK.